easymode model library

 You can always run easymode list to see the most up-to-date list of available models.

-Model readiness classification
+Model classification

 - Models marked with 🟢 are available for general use and have been validated in some way via subtomogram averaging.